ShowUp4Health. Building Trust in Roma Communities and Internally Displaced People for NCD Prevention

 The specific objectives of ShowUp4Health are as follows:

-- Reduce health inequalities by focusing on the combination of social and environmental determinants of health through targeted interventions across the patient journey in the prevention of NCDs.
+- Decrease health inequalities in vulnerable groups (i.e., Roma communities) focusing on the combination of social and environmental health determinants through the targeting of the entire patient pathway in NCD prevention.

-- To combine the fields of social work and health care within a single integrated socio-medical methodology to establish trust, increase health literacy and ensure adherence to medical protocols in vulnerable groups.
+- Bridge the fields of social work and healthcare within a single Integrated Social-Healthcare Methodology to establish trust, facilitate health literacy, and build adherence to health protocols within vulnerable groups.-Understand the adaptability of the Integrated Social-Healthcare Methodology in reducing health inequalities within other vulnerable groups in Europe.

 Results